-Not technically a brunch per say, but this party bonanza is just too good not to mention!
-GOT BALLS? is an event hosted every few months in partnership with Campfire Creative, and offers a unique combination of game show antics, bingo night action, and a disco rave all under one roof.
-Each party falls under a different theme, and while we can’t reveal the exact details of the next one (because the organisers are currently in the midst of planning it to be bigger and better than ever before) we can say that judging from past soirees, we are guaranteed to be in for one epic night of fun.
-Historically, the event has been hosted at Campfire Creative in Wong Chuk Hang with tickets priced at a very reasonable $370 per person, getting you 2.5 hours of free-flow prosecco, beer, and house cocktails.
-Let’s hope they keep that deal going for the next one – watch this space!
+Not technically a brunch per say, but this party bonanza is too fun not to mention.
+GOT BALLS? is an event hosted every few months which offers a unique combination of game show antics, bingo night action, and a disco rave all under one roof.
+Each party falls under a different theme, and while we can’t reveal the exact details of the next one just yet, we can say that judging from past soirees, we are guaranteed to be in for one epic night of fun.
+The event is hosted at a different venue each time and past locations include Campfire Creative in Wong Chuk Hang, Central Harbourfront (during the Best of British Festival), and ClubONE in Western Market.
+Ticket prices vary too, depending on the venue, however historically they cost around $370 per person, which includes 2.5 hours of free-flow prosecco, beer, and house cocktails.
+Let’s hope they keep this deal going for the next one – watch this space!

 Read more!
 Explore the rest of our Food & Drink section at Localiiz.